-Attention OSSD Community: While the OSSD schools are closed due to precautions surrounding the Coronavirus, we will be communicating updates here as they become available.
+While OSSD schools and offices are closed due to the Coronavirus outbreak, we will be communicating updates here as they become available.

 Governor Phil Scott has announced that schools will remain closed for the balance of the school year.
 Click here to read the full press release regarding school closure from the Governor's office: Schools Closed for Balance of School Year